rethinkdb/rethinkdb-rs/api/ruby/transformations/order_by.md

 __Example:__ Indexes can be used to perform more efficient orderings.
-Notice that the index ordering always has highes precedence.
+Notice that the index ordering always has highest precedence.
 Thus the following example is equivalent to the one above.

 ```rb
 r.table('marvel').order_by(:damsels_saved, :index => :enemies_vanquished).run(conn)